Eligible Locations Adjustment Process (ELAP)

-PARTICIPANT SUBMISSION: ELAP will start with a one-time collection from Participants of certain “location information” (e.g., address, latitude/longitude coordinates, number of units) for all qualifying CAF II Auction locations for a state.
+PARTICIPANT SUBMISSION: ELAP started with a one-time collection from Participants of certain “location information” (e.g., address, latitude/longitude coordinates, number of units) for all qualifying CAF II Auction locations for a state.
 Qualifying locations include residential housing units or small businesses served by mass-market Internet service.
-Participants may also submit location information for prospective locations, which are any locations that are not yet qualifying but that the carrier may want to serve at some point in the future and therefore still count toward its total defined build-out obligation for the six-year CAF II Auction deployment timeline.
+Participants also submitted location information for prospective locations, which are any locations that are not yet qualifying but that the carrier may want to serve at some point in the future and therefore still count toward its total defined build-out obligation for the six-year CAF II Auction deployment timeline.
 Qualifying locations and prospective locations, collectively, are referred to as “eligible locations.”
-In addition, Participants may submit location information for locations that they have identified as ineligible, as well as a short description of why such locations should be treated as ineligible.
-Participants must also submit evidence that no further qualifying locations could be found.
+In addition, Participants submitted location information for locations that they have identified as ineligible, as well as a short description of why such locations should be treated as ineligible.
+Participants also submitted evidence that no further qualifying locations could be found.

-As part of this process, Participants must submit a description of the methodology used to identify all eligible locations and supporting evidence demonstrating that they took the steps described in their methodology throughout their service area, or an explanation of why supporting evidence is unavailable or unnecessary.
+As part of this process, Participants submitted a description of the methodology used to identify all eligible locations and supporting evidence demonstrating that they took the steps described in their methodology throughout their service area, or an explanation of why supporting evidence is unavailable or unnecessary.
 Examples of acceptable supporting evidence include web-based photography, print outs from E911 and tax databases and real estate records.
-Participants will upload a CSV (comma separated values) file with this location information into the ELAP Module using a template provided by USAC, along with a description of their methodology and supporting documentation.
+Participants uploaded a CSV (comma separated values) file with this location information into the ELAP Module using a template provided by USAC, along with a description of their methodology and supporting documentation.

-STAKEHOLDER CHALLENGE: Following the publication of the ELAP Map, Stakeholders will have the opportunity to participate in the challenge process.
-Challengers must supply location information (addresses, geo-coordinates and number of units) for locations that they have identified as missing from, or inaccurately reported in, the Participants’ filings.
+STAKEHOLDER CHALLENGE: Outside Stakeholders that have successfully established their identity and eligibility may participate in the challenge process by supplying location information (addresses, geo-coordinates and number of units) for locations that they have identified as missing from, or inaccurately reported in, the Participants’ filings.
 Stakeholders must separately identify qualifying locations and prospective locations, and provide a description of the methods used to identify the locations and some supporting evidence.